code-future/React-Chatter/README.md

    c.
 Open the folder in your favorite text editor.

    d.
 Start the app with `npm start`.
 In Chrome/Firefox, go to `localhost:8080`.
+Hot reload is enabled, which means when you make a change to the file the app will automatically rebuild and your browser will refresh `localhost:8080`!!

    e.
 Up and running 🚀